Kicksecure/security-misc/README.md

 - Optional - Disable support for all x86 processes and syscalls (when using Linux kernel >= 6.7) to reduce attack surface.

+- Disable EFI persistent storage feature, preventing the kernel from writing crash logs and other persistent data to the EFI variable store.

 Direct memory access:

 - Enable strict IOMMU translation to protect against some DMA attacks via the use